IHCC-cohorts/data-harmonization/README.md

 - **Measurement Time**: time period for which is data is collection (e.g., over time?)
 - **Question Description**: the question asked to collect this data

+If you need another property to describe your data dictionary items, please let us know by [opening a new issue](https://github.com/IHCC-cohorts/data-harmonization/issues/new).
+The properties must be added to our repository before they can be used in a template.

 The first row of the spreadsheet should be human-readable column headers.
 The second row will be the [ROBOT template strings](http://robot.obolibrary.org/template) for each column.
 The third row should be left empty for future validation.
 The data dictionary entries should start on row 4.

-The basic ROBOT template strings are as follows:
+The basic ROBOT template strings are as follows (note that the `A` and `C` characters in the template strings are necessary for ROBOT to properly parse the contents of a column):
 - ID: `ID`
 - Label: `LABEL`
 - Parent: `C % SPLIT=|`